partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ## Summary

-This RFC purposes the semantics for using SQL’s window functions that operate on partitions in PartiQL.
+This RFC purposes the semantics for PartiQL core window clause and PartiQL syntactic sugar for using the SQL window function syntax.
 In this RFC, we first introduce a data model to express SQL’s windowed table in nested data format, then we define a PartiQL Core `WINDOWED` clause that incorporates the nested data into the produced binding tuples.
 Next, we demonstrate how to perform operations over the produced binding tuple.